diogosantos/WallpaperMenu/README.txt

 I tried to isolate the interfaceLIFT.com accessing and HTML parsing in a separated class just to leave an open door for plugins creation.
 I have plans to create some plugins allowing people to navigate through other beautiful pictures websites.

 2) Nokogiri with MacRuby
-I've heard from the grape vines that now it's possible to use Nokogiri with MacRuby.
+I've heard that now it's possible to use Nokogiri with MacRuby.
 If you know how to do that, please let me know or even better, send me your patch.